Guiding large-scale management of invasive species using network metrics: Network metrics

-We also propose and apply two novel metrics that combine the Hub and Authority Scores of Kleinberg in \citep{kleinberg1998authoritative}.
+We also propose and apply two novel spectral metrics that combine the Hub and Authority Scores of Kleinberg in \cite{kleinberg1998authoritative}.
 The hub+authority score (H+A) favors nodes that are {\it either} sources of infection or targets of infection on a directed network.
 The hub$\times$authority score (H$\times$A) favors nodes that are {\it both } sources of infection and targets of infection on a directed network.
-Like eigenvector centrality these are both spectral metric and so recursively weights a nodes importance by the importance of its linked nodes.
+Like eigenvector centrality these are both spectral metrics and so recursively weight a node's importance by the importance of its linked nodes.
 These novel metrics are as follows:

 \begin{itemize} \item \emph{Hub + Authority}: This is the sum of the hub score and authority score, which are based on the eigenvectors of the adjacency matrix \(A\) of the graph.
 The \emph{hub} score is the node's entry in the dominant eigenvector of \(AA^{T}\).
 The \emph{authority} score is the node's entry in the dominant eigenvector of \(A^{T}A\).
 Note for undirected graphs (i.e.~symmetric \(A\)) the hub score is equivalent to the \emph{eigenvector} centrality up to a scaling factor (\texttt{igraph}; \cite{kleinberg1998authoritative}; extended discussion in \cite{kleinberg1999authoritative}). \item \emph{Hub $\times$ Authority}: This is the product of hub and authority.
 In contrast to hub+auth it favors only nodes that have {\em both} hub and authority properties. \end{itemize}